StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

           }
       ```

-  - The main program is
+  - The main program is as follows:

     ```java
     // Generate records which use RowData as the container.